Overview: The History of the Federal Reserve

-You may give little thought to the Federal Reserve, but the Fed looms large over your life as you borrow, save, spend, and invest.
+You may give little thought to the Federal Reserve (Fed), but it looms large over your life as you borrow, save, spend, and invest.

-The Fed’s mission is to control inflation and maintain maximum employment.
-The goals can be at odds with each other.
+Congress has given the Fed the double mandate of controlling inflation and maintaining maximum employment.
+These goals can sometimes be at odds with each other.

-Let’s look at the Federal Reserve’s origin story and what the central banking system is currently up to.
+Let’s look at the Fed’s origin story and how the central banking system can affect you.

-• Historical events like the Great Depression and Great Inflation underscore the Fed’s role in managing economic crises.
+• • Historical events, such as the Great Depression and Great Inflation, underscore the Fed’s role in managing economic crises.

 How It All Began

-A secret meeting in 1910 on an island off Georgia laid the foundation for the Federal Reserve.
-After a series of financial panics and recessions in the Gilded Age, six men gathered at the Jekyll Island Club to write a plan to reform the nation’s banking system.
+A secret meeting in 1910 on an island off the coast of Georgia laid the foundation for the Federal Reserve.
+After a series of financial panics and recessions, six men gathered at the Jekyll Island Club to write a plan to reform the nation’s banking system.

-At that time, U.S. banks held large reserves of cash, but they were scattered.
+At that time, U.S. banks held large cash reserves, but they were scattered across the country.
 During a crisis, the reserves would be frozen.
-In addition, the supply of currency was inelastic and supplies of gold limited.
-And U.S. banks could not operate overseas.
+In addition, the supply of currency was inelastic, and gold supplies were limited.
+Plus, U.S. banks could not operate overseas.

 The Panic of 1907 — a worldwide financial crisis surpassed only by the Great Depression — galvanized Congress, and particularly Senate Finance Committee Chairman Nelson Aldrich.
 In the fall of 1910, Aldrich and his Jekyll Island colleagues developed a plan for a central bank with 15 branches.
 The national body would set discount rates for the system and buy and sell securities.

-A golden factoid: Banking panics before 1913 tested the mettle of Manhattan banks, but what is now the most influential of the 12 reserve banks, the Federal Reserve Bank of New York, is home to the world’s largest gold storage reserve, with about 500,000 gold bars owned by the U.S. government, foreign governments, other central banks, and international organizations.
+A golden factoid: What is now the most influential of the 12 reserve banks, the Federal Reserve Bank of New York, is home to the world’s largest gold storage reserve, with about 507,000 gold bars owned by the U.S. government, foreign governments, other central banks, and international organizations.

 The First Century of the Federal Reserve

-Before the Fed was born, financial panics caused by speculation and rumors led to the call for a central banking authority that would support a healthier banking system.
+Before the Fed was born, financial panics caused by speculation and rumors prompted calls for a central banking authority to support a healthier banking system.

 World War I, 1914 to 1918